 “Bye, bye,” he says as I stand up.

-“Bye,” I say.
-And then he says, “You came here to see me because you think I won’t make it until summer,” It’s not really a question and I don’t answer right away.
+“You came here to see me because you think I won’t make it until summer,” is what he says.
+It’s not really a question and I don’t answer right away.
 It feels more like I’ve been caught doing something I ought not.
 Lacking in faith or hope.
 I ‘ve made some sort of proclamation in my coming here.
 I say nothing and don’t look at him but mumble a yes because I don’t know what else to say.

 “Yes,” I say because it seems a bad time to lie.